Blog

 Early access: zcov

 I am excited to announce my latest project, under the name zcov.
 It is a program for interpreting and appreciating coverage, with the goal of being the only tool you need for working with compiler instrumented coverage.
 It is still under development, but I have already been able to use it to understand and explain subtle program interactions, the path coverage view being particularly powerful.
-Planned features include MC/DC explainer, a way to explore the structure of a conditional expression and how the terms interact and mask, rich flow graph annotations, function search and filtering, path search and filtering, and HTML reports, plus a long list of quality of life features.

 Read more →